 Collectively and individually formidable, the working women of the household:

 • The voice that opens the opera, a sepulchral-toned Tichina Vaughn, fondly remembered from her Ulrica in San Francisco Opera's 2006 Un ballo in maschera;

-• Eve Gigliotti (praised elsewhere in this blog for her Giovanna in a late January Rigoletto) robust-toned as is her wont;
+• Eve Gigliotti (praised in a Prior Hotspot Installment for her Giovanna in a late January Rigoletto) robust-toned as is her wont;

 • Krysty Swann, whose vocal chestiness (pettosità) fortifies even her middle register to stimulating effect, vividly acerbic in the Third Maid's wide-ranging narratives;